xterikatx/xterikatx/README.md

 - 📚 Learning about mobile development with Kotlin
 - ⚙️ I use daily: `.js`, `.tsx`, `.ts`
 - ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal ~ (and melodic too)🎸
-- ☕ You can offer me a cup of coffee and I will always accept
-- 🤪 I LOVE EMOJIS

 <hr>

 ![](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=xterikatx&repo=xterikatx&countColorcountColor)